dart-lang/site-www/src/_guides/libraries/writing-package-pages.md

 Thus, be sure to mention the key terms in the README, so that users can find them.

-For instance, users might want to know whether the `in_app_purchase` package supports in app subscription.
+For example, users might want to know whether the `in_app_purchase` package supports in-app subscription.
-Users may search for the keyword “subscription”, and they might abandon the page if there’s no “subscription” highlighted.
+A user who searches for the keyword _subscription_ might abandon the page if the page doesn't mention _subscription_.

-{% asset libraries/package-page-terms.png alt="the keyword will be highlighted when users search for it within the page" class="screenshot" %}
+{% asset libraries/package-page-terms.png alt="the keyword is highlighted when users search for it within the page" class="screenshot" %}

-After that, be consistent with using such terms.
+After that, be consistent when using terms.
 If needed, clearly define them.
-In the package [`in_app_purchase`][], the meaning of “underlying store” is presented at the beginning, and the term is used consistently in the page.
+In the [`in_app_purchase`][] package, the meaning of “underlying store” is presented at the beginning, and the term is used consistently in the page.